Velocidex/velociraptor/README.md

 2. Select the `Server Artifacts` sidebar menu, then `Build Collector`.

-3. Select and configure the artifacts you want to collect tnen select the `Uploaded Files` tab and download your customized collector.
+3. Select and configure the artifacts you want to collect, then select the `Uploaded Files` tab and download your customized collector.

 ## Building from source